8fold/site-8fold.pro/content-root/public/your-practice/content.md

 - Who pays taxes?
 	- Lynn
 - Who gets sued?
-	- Lynn's Lawn Care (.
+	- Lynn's Lawn Care (with a cautionary tale called [Piercing the Corporate Veil](https://en.wikipedia.org/wiki/Piercing_the_corporate_veil)).
 - Who "owns" the business and assets?
-	- Lynn
+	- Lynn (as a Single-member LLC, there is usualy one share, which is owned by the single member).

+It's worth noting that Lynn is not viewed as an employee of the LLC.